Here’s the conclusion of Jamaican in China: Guess Who’s Coming to Dim Sum, inspired by GoAbroad.com’s “Why Do I go Abroad?” Contest:

 As the Occupy Movement in the states, as well as on-going protests worldwide reveal, people are ready for a change of the existing paradigm of manipulation, fear and the strategy of divide, conquer and exploit.
 People are agitating for change.
 They want to take that thing back– that thing that has been taken from our natural wiring.
 It can be done.
 It is being done!

 The internet and our technological age makes possible the reality of life without borders and other arbitrary lines that separate humanity.
+The plethora of internet and tv bundles that has become accessible to almost every household in many countries worldwide has led to a sort of informational revolution which can be used to usher mankind towards the right knowledge.
 It can be used to encourage the sort of boundary-breaking, limitless, expansive and inclusive thought and action that will unite and free us.
 Jamaican in China is just one of many real-life adventures which offer alternative ways to be, think and act in the pursuit of such freedom.

 Now, it may be presumptuous or naive of me to hope and believe that my little nomad adventure, and a relatively obscure book about it all can somehow contribute to the massive paradigm shift in consciousness for which the world yearns, and for which it now seems poised.
 However, I’ll share with you a thought that caught my eye some time ago.
 It’s a truth with which I resonate profoundly, and it represents an ideal to which my life (and thus this 6 month chronicle of my life) is a testament.